voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 ^^^^^^^^^^^^^

-This section is identical to the current federal Flux constitution titled “Deputy Leader”.
+This section is identical to the current federal Flux constitution titled "Deputy Leader".
 The Deputy Leader of Flux NSW is identical at all times to the Deputy Leader of the federal Flux party.

 Secretary